 De Iure Belli ac Pacis libri tres (English: On the Law of War and Peace: Three books) is a work in Latin, written by Hugo Grotius and published in 1625 in Paris, on the legal status of war.
 It is now regarded as a foundational work in international law.
 Its content owed much to Spanish theologians of the previous century, particularly Francisco de Vitoria and Francisco Suarez, working in the Catholic tradition of natural law.

 It is his most lasting work, begun in Loevestein State prison and published during his exile in Paris.
-It is a monumental effort to restrain conflicts between nations and religions on the basis of a broad moral consensus.
+It is a monumental effort, aiming to restrain conflicts between nations and religions on the basis of a broad moral consensus.
 Grotius wrote:

 'Fully convinced ... that there is a common law among nations, which is valid alike for war and in war, I have had many and weighty reasons for undertaking to write upon the subject.
 Throughout the Christian world I observed a lack of restraint in relation to war, such as even barbarous races should be ashamed of; I observed that men rush to arms for slight causes, or no cause at all, and that when arms have once been taken up there is no longer any respect for law, divine or human; it is as if, in accordance with a general decree, frenzy had openly been let loose for the committing of all crimes.'